-In 2010, the Ministry procured 216 new ventilators, which make up the provincial stockpile.
-Since the inception of the stockpile, some ventilators have been decommissioned due to damage with 209 ventilators in the stockpile at the time this document was finalized (August 2019).
-Ventilators are stored in 19 Host Hospitals across all fourteen LHINs in the province.
+In 2010, the Ministry procured 216 new ventilators.
+Since the inception of the stockpile, some ventilators have been decommissioned due to damage and with new ventilators purchased due to COVID-19 have been added Ventilators are stored in 25 Host Hospitals across all fourteen LHINs in the province.